 Canadians Abroad and Returning Travelers

 June 30: Canada was named as one of 15 non-EU countries whose citizens will be permitted to enter EU countries effective July 1.
+Note that not all EU countries have accepted the recommendation - check with each country before attempting to travel.

 Expectations for returning travellers include: